 But no: till date, you are required to go through this outlandish process of remembering dates and purchases.
-And they request this too when you want to swap your SIM, say from a an old type to a nano or 4G type.
-The card isn’t lost; it is there in your hands, but you are still asked to pull out these information from your posterior.
+And they request this too when you want to swap your SIM, say from an old type to a nano or 4G type.
+The card isn’t lost; it is there in your hands, but you are still asked to pull out this information from your posterior.

 Between the NCC and the networks, there is a need for this process of retrieving a lost SIM to be reviewed.
 It is outlandish, stressful for everyone, and makes no sense.
 Use technology to make things easier, not more difficult.